Del Mar Landing State Marine Reserve

 Del Mar Landing State Marine Reserve (SMR) is a marine protected area that lies onshore, about 2 miles (3 km) south of the town of Gualala and 3.5 miles north of Sea Ranch in Sonoma County on California’s north central coast.
 The marine protected area covers 0.22 sqmi.
-Del Mar Landing SMR prohibits the taking of all living marine resources.
+Del Mar Landing SMR prohibits injuring, damaging, or taking all living, geological, and cultural marine resources.

 History

 Del Mar Landing SMR is one of 22 marine protected areas adopted by the California Department of Fish and Game in August 2009, during the second phase of the Marine Life Protection Act Initiative.
-The MLPAI is a collaborative public process to create a statewide network of protected areas along California’s coastline.
+The MLPA Initiative is a collaborative public process to create a statewide network of protected areas along California’s coastline.

 The north central coast’s marine protected areas were designed by local divers, fishermen, conservationists, and scientists who comprised the North Central Coast Regional Stakeholder Group.
 Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study, and education opportunities.

 The north central coast marine protected areas came into effect on May 1, 2010.

 Geography and natural features

-Del Mar Landing SMR lies onshore, about 2 miles (3 km) south of the town of Gualala and 3.5 miles north of Sea Ranch in Sonoma County on California’s north central coast.
+The Del Mar Landing SMR modifies the pre-existing Del Mar Ecological Reserve, an MPA valued by local communities.
+The SMR is located about 2 miles (3 km) south of the town of Gualala and 3.5 miles north of Sea Ranch in Sonoma County on California’s north central coast.
+The SMR is 0.7 miles wide east to west.
+The shoreline boundary of Del Mar Landing SMR is the mean high tide line and the protected area extends approximately half a mile south (to 38° 44.200 ′ N. latitude).

-This SMR modifies the pre-existing Del Mar Ecological Reserve, an MPA valued by local communities.

-The Del Mar Landing SMR is bounded by the mean high tide line and straight lines connecting the following points in the order listed: